 Although few people want to find centipedes or millipedes in their homes, neither of these bugs cause damage or disease, or breed indoors.
-Becuase they usually just wanted into homes accidentally, these arthropods are considered to be occasional invaders.
+Because they usually just wander into homes accidentally, these arthropods are considered to be occasional invaders.

-- Body: can be as short as 1/4 inch in length or as long as 6 inches.
-They body is made up of 15 or more segments, all of a similar size.
+- Body: Can be as short as 1/4 inch in length or as long as 6 inches.
+The body is made up of 15 or more segments, all of a similar size.

-- Food: feed on small insects, spiders, earthworms, snails.
+- Food: Feed on small insects, spiders, earthworms, and snails.

-Legs: millipedes have two pairs of legs on each body segment. legs are shorter in relation to the body, so they look more like worms than do the centipedes.
+Legs: Millipedes have two pairs of legs on each body segment.
+Their legs are shorter in relation to the body, so they look more like worms than do the centipedes.

-- Where they live: millipedes live primarily no organic materials such as leaves, mulch, and wood chips.
+- Where They Live: Millipedes live primarily on organic materials such as leaves, mulch, and wood chips.